-NEW YORK — The Tokyo Olympics are in 790 days.
+NEW YORK — The Tokyo Olympics are now to be held in 2021.
 Will Japan’s most dominant Olympian compete?

 “She hasn’t decided yet,” a translator said beside wrestler Kaori Icho, who stood in street clothes, some given to her by an American host family, matside at the annual Beat the Streets meet on the edge of the East River on Manhattan last week.